team-lab/cell-cursor/README.md

   </div>
 ```

-You can set function or string for getter/setter. like belows.
+You can set function or string or boolean for getter/setter. like belows.

+#### if setter/getter is function, cellCursor call it.

 ```html
   <div ng-app="app" ng-controller="rootCtrl">